ErnieLG/Projects/Loan_Outcome_Classifier/README.md

 [Slide Deck](./5.%20Presentation/slide_deck.pdf)

+* I'd like to explore the relationship between interest rates and charge-off rates.
+High interest rates are one of the best predictors of a loan being charged off, but these are assigned by the loan issuers.
+Could you find an ideal interest rate that would minimize risk/maximize profit?

 * In the future, I would like to analyze the data for loan applicants that were filed by more than one person.

 * The data of the loan applicants who were denied would presumably reveal many worthy applicants with our improved model.

-* It would be interesting to try different types of hyper-parameters and more iterations of Bayesian Boosting to further improve our model.
+* It would be interesting to try further models and more iterations of Bayesian Boosting to further improve our model.

 ## 6. Credits